 The American Dental Association (ADA) is advocating that Congress pass H.R.
-XXXX, the DOC Access Act, to foster competition in the insurance industry, benefit consumers, and bring balance to contract negotiations that are currently skewed unfairly to advantage dental insurance companies.
-Use the link provided below to reach out to your legislators now–write, call, tweet your elected officials so they know where you stand on the issues.
+3762, the DOC Access Act, to foster competition in the insurance industry, benefit consumers, and bring balance to contract negotiations that are currently skewed unfairly to advantage dental insurance companies.
+Use the link provided below to reach out to your legislators now–write, call, or tweet your elected officials so they know where you stand on the issues.

 Enter your email address below to stay up-to-date on the latest legislation and issues affecting dentistry.